drunarayan/python4astronomy/readme.md

 ### [The Cosmic Perspective](cosmic_perspective)

 ### P4A NEWS - READ THIS SECTION BELOW FOR NEW UPDATES!
-- Oct 18th: [Video recording of the first session is posted](https://drunarayan.github.io/python4astronomy/#workshop-zoom-meeting-and-recording-links){:target="_blank"}
-- Oct 17th: [Please Click to Register](https://docs.google.com/forms/d/e/1FAIpQLSc_cgsoYUtq54KAIXh5C9Z143i0sIdOVCVsVFu3u7XBbH0S8g/viewform?usp=sharing&ouid=100322342120593496109){:target="_blank"}
-- Oct 16th: [A Cosmic Perspective](cosmic_perspective) - please read this account written by one of my high school students
-- Oct 15th: Workshop commences [8 PM Pacific Time Friday, Oct 17th, 2025](https://www.inyourowntime.zone/2025-10-17_20.00_America.Los_Angeles?forget=1){:target="_blank"}.
-See below for [full details](#workshop-zoom-meeting-and-recording-links)
+- Website under construction for 2026 updates!

 ## Goals for the P4A workshop
 Our workshop will cover a smattering of interesting or historically significant Astronomy topics in no particular sequence.
 However, the main goal of this course is to teach critical college and research skills that you will need as a student & professional.
 We will attempt to develop these skills primarily on Astronomy related topics as you clearly are astro enthusiasts!
-The primary audience for this course are High School, College students, or Early Career professionals.
+The primary audience for this course are Motivated High School, College students, or Early Career professionals.
+The courses are mostly free of charge other than a small fee for oprational expenses.
 We also care about accessibility of these resources across student communities who may be underrepresented and of a diverse socio economic background.
-We hope to keep these resources free and open for use as much as possible to anyone who may be interested.
-Please contact me at <a href="mailto:drunarayan@gmail.com">drunarayan@gmail.com</a>  if you would like to learn more about this course.
+We hope to keep Telescope & Computing resources free and open for use as much as possible for those students requiring financial assistance.
+Please contact me directly at <a href="mailto:drunarayan@gmail.com">drunarayan@gmail.com</a>  if you would like to learn more about this course or in need of special fee waivers.

+### Advanced Maths topics with Python programming include:
+1. Powers of 10
+1. Units of measure and units conversion
+1. Triangles, Circles, and Ellipses
+1. Celestial coordinate systems
+1. Trigonometry and small angle approximations
+1. Independent and Dependent Variables & Functions
+1. Exponentials and their Functions
+1. Logarithms and their Functions

-Skills we will teach include:
+### Computing Skills we will teach include:
 1. Jupyter Notebooks (the backbone of JupyterLab)
 1. JupyterHub & JupyterLab (dev environment for Jupyter Notebooks adopted widely by universities)
 1. Markdown Syntax (dynamic text, images, video and code embedded publishing)
 1. LaTeX (web and github enables equation editor for research)
 1. Python (language of choice for data science and STEM publications)
 1. Matplotlib (plotting large amounts of data)
-1. Pandas & Numpy (dataframes and math libraries for Python)
+1. Pandas, Scipy & Numpy (dataframes and math libraries for Python)
 1. SQL (structured query language for querying astro databases)

-We expect to run for a total of 5 sessions ***every Friday starting Oct 17th, 2025***.
+We expect to run for a total of 5 sessions ***every Monday starting March 9th***.
 Look for a Google Meet schedule links to be available at this page ahead of the workshop start date.

 Please check this link below for ALL UPDATES.
 I will try not to send emails or notifications for any updates.
 All materials will show up on this link below.
 So please bookmark it check it frequently.